OpenTermsArchive/contrib-versions/AmazonKindleWindows/Legal Information.md

-Kindle for Windows 8 Legal Notices
+See all alerts (alert-count more) Kindle for Windows 8 Legal Notices

 These are the Kindle for Windows 8 Legal Notices.